nangia/mp3lister/README.md

 This python code walks through the mp3 files and then generates a .csv file for it.
 Open the .csv file, format it appropriately and print it.

+# Requirements

-Tested with python 2.7.10 and on Mac OS X 10.10.5 though it should work on other platforms too.
+To run this you should have python 2.7.10.
+Have tested it on Mac OS X 10.10.5 though it should work on other platforms too.

+Use the following command to install python dependencies.

+pip install -r requirements.txt